caraya/personal-blog/content/blog/ai-apps-with-gemini3-langchain-and-langserve.md

 ## Working with External APIs

-Real-world apps must fetch and process external data.
-LangChain provides two patterns for this: the Query Builder for inputs and RunnableLambda for outputs.
+Real-world applications must fetch and process external data.
+LangChain provides two patterns for this: a **Query Builder** for inputs and **RunnableLambda** for outputs.

-### Composing Fetch Queries (The "Query Builder")
+### Composing Fetch Queries (The Query Builder)

-Don't ask an LLM to generate a raw URL—it is prone to syntax errors.
-Instead, ask the LLM for structured parameters and let your code construct the URL safely.
+Avoid asking an LLM to generate a raw URL, as this often leads to syntax errors.
+Instead, request structured parameters from the LLM and use your code to construct the URL safely.

 ```ts
 import { ChatGoogleGenerativeAI } from "@langchain/google-genai";